exercism/problem-specifications/exercises/simple-cipher/description.md

 Converting plaintext to ciphertext is called _encoding_ while the reverse is called _decoding_.

 In a _substitution cipher_, each plaintext letter is replaced with a ciphertext letter which is computed with the help of a _key_.
-(Note, it is possible for replacement letter to be the same as the original letter!
+(Note, it is possible for replacement letter to be the same as the original letter.)
-As mentioned earlier, an `"a"` in the key means there is no shift/change.)

 ## Encoding details